Beyond the Classroom

 The Middle School extension of the SSA Farm includes eight raised garden beds on the school campus.
 In the spring term, students can choose Farm for their athletic/activity option and earn credit for working in the garden each afternoon.
 In the fall, a student Harvest Committee cares for the garden.
 Tasks for both groups include planting, weeding, watering, harvesting and general garden maintenance.
 Students may also volunteers to help the garden in the summer.

 The Middle School Rocketry Team participates in the Team America Rocketry Challenge (TARC), the world's largest rocket contest sponsored by the Aerospace Industries Association (AIA) and the National Association of Rocketry (NAR).
 Approximately 7,000 students from across the nation compete in TARC each year.
 Teams design, build and fly a model rocket that reaches a specific altitude and duration determined by a set of rules developed each year.
 The contest is designed to encourage students to study math and science and pursue careers in aerospace.
 The top 100 teams, based on local qualification flights, are invited to Washington, D.C. in May for the national finals.
+The Middle School team qualified for the TARC national finals for the first time in 2017.

 Middle School students have the opportunity to participate in the Pennsylvania Junior Academy of Science (PJAS) and/or the Pittsburgh Regional Science and Engineering Fair (PRSEF).
 Science faculty members are available to serve as mentors for science fair projects.
 Projects are judged during an in-school science fair, and selected projects represent SSA Middle School at regional competitions.